 In this uncertain economic climate, what should managers use as their road map?
 How can companies manage their talent in a way that encourages its growth, prepares for the best, as well as the worst, and maximizes engagement, on a daily basis?
 One key to talent retention is empowerment.
 Another is trust.
 Another is goal setting and performance management that is characterized by autonomy and self-monitoring.
-Employee development can come in many forms, but development is the single most important retention technique, according to a recent Forbes article by Victor Lipman.
+Employee development can come in many forms, but development is the single most important retention technique, according to

 Track performance and engagement

 One step toward reversing or minimizing low engagement levels is to treat employees like individuals and members of a community, rather than representations of a number or vague measurement of ‘performance’ or ‘engagement.’
 Part of this engagement may be facilitated with the help of data tracking and consolidating software such as ERP systems that allow employees to monitor their own progress in relation to their professional goals, over a given period of time, allowing them to track discrepancies in performance between where they should be and where they are.
 In this way, there is a level of involvement and self-tracking—hence also a sense of control and ownership over one’s own progress.

 According to Gallup, good managers focus on both performance and engagement, in order to maximize employee satisfaction and retention, as well as overall team performance.
 Moreover, strong managers maximize engagement “in three primary ways”: they are “involved in their employees’ work lives”; they “help employees set goals and prioritize their projects”; and they “hold their employees accountable for performance.”
 Keep in mind that there are appealing and not-so-appealing ways for managers to interact with employees: and keeping an eye on the difference is key since almost half the employees who leave companies do so because of their supervisors.